observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 <!-- Consider provisioning manually, potentially. -->
 2. Set up a mechanism to send application level telemetry data to these created resources.

-There are multiple ways to instrument your application, or even whole solution in more generally terms.
+There are multiple ways to instrument your application, or even whole solution in more general terms.
-Given we have an application running on AKS, which already provides workload level visibility regarding the health of the resources etc. However, what we're missing, as previously discussed, are application-level insights.
+Our application is running in AKS, which already provides workload level visibility regarding the health of the resources.
+However, what we're missing, as previously mentioned, are application-level insights.

 When we look at the AKS workloads, pods, or other data tables, it doesn't provide insights into how these pods communicate with each other, or with other services, and whether their communication is successful.